rezarahem/jupiter-core/README.md

    npx @rahem/jupiter
    ```

    Provide a name to create a new folder and clone the repository inside it.
-Use `.` to clone into the current directory..
+Use `.` to clone into the current directory.
 This provides a quick way to get started with your project, and I’ll be continuously improving the CLI to include more setup options and automation features to streamline the development process.

 2. **Initialize a Git Repository**